 16. Ice Cream

-This food is a firm favorite for dogs and has many health benefits.
-When fed regularly to a dog however these benefits are vastly outweighed by the problems.
+This food is a firm favorite for dogs and has many health benefits when fed regularly to a dog; however, the problems vastly outweigh these benefits.

 This is because the liver has high concentrations of vitamin A.